Jonathan Sumption, Lord Sumption: Personal life

 Sumption married Teresa Whelan and they have two daughters, one son, and five grandchildren.
 He lives in Greenwich and has a second home, a chateau in the village of Berbiguières in the Dordogne in the south of France which he describes as "hard to miss [...] about the size of the rest of the village combined."

+The Greenwich home is on Crooms Hill opposite billionaire hedge fund manager Chris Rokos.

 Sumption speaks French and Italian fluently, and reads Spanish, Dutch, Portuguese, Catalan and Latin.
 He "rarely learned them using guides, instead I preferred to muddle on through a text with a dictionary by my side."

-An opera lover, he serves as a director of the English National Opera and as a governor of the Royal Academy of Music.
+An opera lover, he is a director of the English National Opera and a governor of the Royal Academy of Music.